BFMT: Best Free Retention Rate Calculator

 What Is Retention Rate & Why Does It Matter?

-- It costs 5x more to get new customers than keep existing ones.
+• It is five times more expensive to attract new clients than retain existing ones.

 How to Use This Calculator

-- After that period, add up the numbers of customers you have.
+2. At the end of that time, add the number of customers you have.

 The calculator uses this formula: